josegabrielnb/logistic_growth/README.md

 # Question #1
 I used csv #2 for this analysis.

-First, refer to plot_data.R, where I have annotated my individual steps - https://github.com/audickinson/logistic_growth/blob/main/plot_data.R
+First, refer to plot_data.R, where I have annotated the code for my individual steps - https://github.com/audickinson/logistic_growth/blob/main/plot_data.R

 In the first graph I create, showing time on the x axis and population size on the y axis, it is clear that growth follows a logistic pattern.
 Population size increases exponentially at first, then levels off at a carrying capacity.